-In this Guide, we've explored the online marketing landscape around financial services.
+In this Special Report, we've explored the online marketing landscape around mortgage broking.

-And I've shared with you some of the key learnings from the last 11+ years generating leads in this space.
+And I've shared with you some of the key learnings from the last 12+ years generating leads in this space.

 I've shown you what's worked for us and I invite you to test these concepts for yourself.